kiemGit/mysql2Node/readme.md

 #### How to run this project

-1. Clone Repo to local machine `git clone https://github.com/LloydJanseVanRensburg/Node-MySQL-Tut.git`
+1. Clone Repo to local machine
-2. Navigate into project folder in terminal and run `npm install`
 3. Add in your own database details inside the `.env` file
 4. Once all is installed run `npm run dev` to start development server